neelsmith/aha/README.md

 # aha

-Slides for presentation at AHA, Jan., 2020
+Slides and notes for presentation at *AHA*, Jan., 2020.